In this Article

 When the dermis is damaged, the body naturally begins to form more collagen in the area.
 Collagen is a protein, and you may know of it as the substance that keeps our skin youthful.
 It plumps up the skin, and helps to keep the skin firm.

-This extra collagen helps to fix the damage caused by the wound or trauma.
+The extra collagen caused by trauma to the dermis helps to fix the damage caused by the wound.
 In doing so, scar tissue forms, which is generally thicker and shinier than the surrounding skin, hence why scars are often so visible.